ArtemBaranovsky/asystgrade_moodleplugin/readme.md

 **studentAnswers**: This array contains the answers submitted by students.
 Each answer is evaluated against the reference answer.

-The stucture of responce from ASYST ML Backend:
+The structure of response from ASYST ML Backend:
 ~~~JSON
 [
   {